Dominican Roman Catholic Convent

-The Dominican Roman Catholic Convent is a heritage-listed convent located at Marius Street (East), Tamworth, Tamworth Regional Council, New South Wales, Australia.
+The Dominican Roman Catholic Convent is a heritage-listed former convent located on Marius Street (East) in Tamworth, New South Wales in the state's New England region.
 It is also known as St Nicolas' Church.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

+The building is owned by the University of New England and is leased by the Tamworth Regional Conservatorium of Music.

 History

 The convent was established by the Dominican Order and built during 1880 and 1882.
 Built of exposed variegated brick laid in English Bond, of three stories and in the Victorian Free Gothic style.
 The roof was originally galvanised iron.
 The balconies feature cast iron columns between which are long bent timber brackets meeting to form in effect pointed arches which impart a strong ecclesiastical flavour to the building.
 In the open spandrel to each arch is an infill of a timber ring in four segments.
 The convent building was originally designed to accommodate nuns on the ground and first floor with a dormitory for boarders on the top floor.
-Extensions to the original building were made in 1903-04 and the Chapel opened as a memorial to celebrate the golden jubilee of the profession of Mother Mary Regis, who was the first Mother Superior.
+Extensions to the original building were made in 1903–04 and the Chapel opened as a memorial to celebrate the golden jubilee of the profession of Mother Mary Regis, who was the first Mother Superior.

+Sister Mary Madeleine Thérèse was twice Mother Superior here during the 1920s.

 The school grew and comprised the entire site now occupied by the K-Mart complex with the exception of a small parcel of land at the intersection of Peel and White Streets.

-In the 1970s the convent was in a deteriorated condition after the closure of the school, the land was sold for the development of a K-Mart complex, and the building was marked for demolition.
+In the 1970s the convent was in a deteriorated condition after the closure of the school, the land was sold for the development of a Kmart complex, and the building was marked for demolition.
 A group of local citizens, recognising the historic significance and potential of the old convent, began strenuous efforts to have the building retained.
 The National Trust was alerted, and the building was classified, which authenticated the claim of its significance.
 While classification gave official recognition to the heritage value of the building, this alone could not have prevented its demolition.
 Representations were made to the Heritage Council of New South Wales and the Council placed a Conservation Order on the Convent, the Chapel, and the fence, describing the complex as “magnificent”.
 Ownership of the site was transferred to the Minister for Planning and Environment.